-The extensions described in this document may be used by TLS 1.0 clients and TLS 1.0 servers.
-The extensions are designed to be backwards compatible - meaning that TLS 1.0 clients that support the extensions can talk to TLS 1.0 servers that do not support the extensions, and vice versa.
+The extensions described in this document may be used by TLS clients and servers.
+The extensions are designed to be backwards compatible, meaning that TLS clients that support the extensions can talk to TLS servers that do not support the extensions, and vice versa.
+The document therefore updates TLS 1.0 [TLS] and TLS 1.1 [TLSbis].